Publishing outstanding poetry since 1986

 Cover art: “House on Fire No. 1″ by Linda Schrank”

-Send check or money order to
+still available by sending a check or money order to

 The Comstock Review / P.O.
 Box 205 / LaFayette NY 13084